jnqian99/academic-performance/README2.md

 Preprocessing ensures data quality for reliable analysis and modeling.
 Key steps included:
 - **Missing Value Handling**: During EDA, it was observed that all missing values had already been handled in the original data by replacing them with placeholders such as "Unknown" or "(blank)".
+-  **Feature Reduction**: We decided to drop 'Gender' feature to avoid potential discrimination.
+And also 'Nationality' feature is dropped.
+During EDA, this feature and 'International' feature showed high positive correlation.
+The number of Portuguese student is 4314 which is same as the number who is not international.
-- **Encoding**: Categorical features were label-encoded (low cardinality) or one-hot encoded (high cardinality, e.g., Nationality).
+- **Encoding**: Categorical features were one-hot encoded and the number of features increased from 34 to 217.
-- **Normalization**: Numerical academic features were normalized to facilitate clustering and improve model performance.
+- **Normalization**: Numerical academic features were normalized using StandardScaler() to facilitate clustering and improve model performance.

 > Refer to [1_preprocess.ipynb](./1_preprocess.ipynb) for code and results.